rubyfu/RubyFu/module_0x4__web_kung_fu/browser_manipulation.md

 ## Selenium, Watir Arbitrary POST request
-Here another scenario I've faced, I was against POST request without submit button, in another word, the test was against intercepted request generated from jquery function, in my case was a drop menu.
+Here another scenario I've faced, I was against POST request without submit button, in another word, the test was against intercepted request generated from jQuery function, in my case was a drop menu.
 So The work round wad quite simple, Just create an HTML file contains POST form with the original parameters plus a **Submit button**(***just like creating CSRF exploit from a POST form***) then call that html file to the browser and deal with it as normal form.
 Let's to see an example here.

 **POST request**
 ```